HealGaren/launchkey-mini-mk3-app-by-bolt/README.md

-> **Note**: This entire repository, including all source code and this README, was generated through AI pair programming with [bolt.new](https://bolt.new).
+> **Note**: This entire repository, including all source code and this README, was generated through prompt engineering with [bolt.new](https://bolt.new), with the exception of bug fixes.

 # MIDI Controller Interface

-A sophisticated MIDI controller interface built with React and TypeScript, developed entirely through AI pair programming with Bolt.new at [bolt.new](https://bolt.new).
+A sophisticated MIDI controller interface built with React and TypeScript, developed entirely through prompt engineering with Bolt.new at [bolt.new](https://bolt.new).
 This project serves as a demonstration of AI-assisted development capabilities and modern web technologies.

 ## Demo